BlaqueDevs/se-assignment-day-4-software-project-management-PURITYNYAANGA/README.md

 Methods for Ensuring Quality Assurance:

-Requirements Analysis – Ensuring requirements are clear, complete, and testable.
+-Requirements Analysis – Ensuring requirements are clear, complete, and testable.

-Code Reviews – Developers review code for defects and adherence to standards.
+-Code Reviews – Developers review code for defects and adherence to standards.

-Unit Testing – Verifying individual components function as intended.
+-Unit Testing – Verifying individual components function as intended.

-Integration Testing – Ensuring different software components interact correctly.
+-Integration Testing – Ensuring different software components interact correctly.

-System Testing – Testing the entire software system against requirements.
+-System Testing – Testing the entire software system against requirements.

-User Acceptance Testing – Validating the software from an end-user perspective.
+-User Acceptance Testing – Validating the software from an end-user perspective.

-Automated Testing – Using tools for repetitive tests like regression testing.
+-Automated Testing – Using tools for repetitive tests like regression testing.

-Performance Testing – Assessing software under various conditions, including heavy load.
+-Performance Testing – Assessing software under various conditions, including heavy load.

-Security Testing – Identifying vulnerabilities and ensuring system security.
+-Security Testing – Identifying vulnerabilities and ensuring system security.

-Usability Testing – Evaluating UI/UX for ease of use.
+-Usability Testing – Evaluating UI/UX for ease of use.

-Continuous Integration & Deployment – Automating build, test, and deployment for reliable releases.
+-Continuous Integration & Deployment – Automating build, test, and deployment for reliable releases.

 Importance of Maintaining High Standards:

-Enhanced User Satisfaction
+-Enhanced User Satisfaction

-Reduced Costs
+-Reduced Costs

-Improved Reliability
+-Improved Reliability

-Increased Security
+-Increased Security

-Stronger Reputation
+-Stronger Reputation

-Risk Mitigation
+-Risk Mitigation

-Compliance
+-Compliance

 ## 6. How does defining the project scope contribute to successful project planning?
 What is a Work Breakdown Structure (WBS), and why is it useful?